modalitysystems/modalitysoftware-docs/office-testbed/README.md

 # Azure DevOps Deployment Group

-Configure the VM to be part of an Azure DevOps Deployment group
+Configure the VM to be part of an Azure DevOps Deployment group.
+Leave defaults if not required.